riker-rs/organization/transition-outline.md

 - Pull Request requirements and process
 - Code style requirements
 - RFC process, including templates and guide
+- Create Code of Conduct, based on the principles and policy of organization

 Long term the Core Team will work to establish workgroups that will ideally be empowered to work autonomously.